-This University of Oregon (UO) respiratory protection program is established for all employees with the risk of occupational exposure to respiratory hazards and sets requirements for use of respirators at the workplace.
+This UO respiratory protection program is established for all employees with the risk of occupational exposure to respiratory hazards and sets requirements for use of respirators at the workplace.
 This written program is available to any employee upon request.

 Voluntary use of filtering facepiece respirators for protection against wildfire smoke is according to requirements of OAR 437-002-1081 and is not within the scope of this program.